How The Nazi Albert Speer Used The Events Of World War Two To His Advantage

-Speer utilised events to his advantage in order to become a prominent political figure.
+Speer utilized events to his advantage in order to become a prominent political figure.
 How impressed Hitler was an integral part of his rise to prominence.
 His manipulation of events was driven by his charisma.
-From driving party officials in Berlin during the July election campaign he befriended officials such as Karl Hanke.
-Speer regarded this as the luckiest turning point of his life as he skilfully manipulated this opportunity to become recognised by the party.
-For instance, Hanke had offered him to redecorate Goebbels’ headquarters in Voss Strasse.
+From driving party officials in Berlin during the July election campaign, he befriended officials, such as Karl Hanke.
+Speer regarded this as the luckiest turning point of his life.
+He skillfully used this opportunity to become recognized by the party.
+For instance, Hanke had offered to redecorate Goebbels’ headquarters in Voss Strasse.
 Opportunistically he accepted which lead into a chain of events that according to historian Fest took their own course.

 Albert Speer: The Nazi who said Sorry